DETAILED ACTION

 And wherein determining the relative geographic position of the satellite further comprises performing feature clustering and consistency checks on extracted geographic anchor points of captured images, wherein outlying features are omitted to enhance orbit estimation accuracy (Sun: [Page 2, Lines 26-27], [Page 15, Lines 33-37], and [Page 22, Lines 13-15; Page 23, Lines 6-8] Note that eliminating the mismatched control point information is equivalent to performing clustering and consistency checks on the geographic anchor points where outlying features are omitted.).

 Kamel, Janschek, and Sun are considered to be analogous to the claim invention because they are in the same field of satellites and image analysis.
-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to modify Kamel and Janschek to incorporate the teachings of Sun to detect geographic anchor points from images comprising points that map to microscopic features and perform clustering and consistency checks on the extracted geographic anchor points to omit outlying features because it provides the benefit of using satellite image detection algorithms to improve the accuracy of the orbit position detection of the satellite.
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to modify Kamel and Janschek to incorporate the teachings of Sun to detect geographic anchor points from images comprising points that map to microscopic features and perform clustering and consistency checks on the extracted geographic anchor points to omit outlying features because it provides the benefit of using satellite image detection algorithms while maintaining high precision and extracting accurate control point information as explicitly explained in [Page 14, Lines 20-23] and [Page 17, Lines 15-17] of Sun.

-21. Regarding Claim 5, Kamel, Janschek, and Sun remains as applied above in Claim 1, and further, Kamel teaches generating loop closure measurements comprises determining at least an orbital revisit event (Kamel: [Column 3, Lines 42-46] and [Claim 1] Note that one of ordinary skill in the art would recognize a loop closure determination uses the longitude, latitude, and altitude measurements over the period of time to determine the full cycle of the orbit.
-Returning to an original position in an orbit in inferred.).
+13. Regarding Claim 5, Kamel, Janschek, and Sun remains as applied above in Claim 1, and further, Kamel teaches generating loop closure measurements comprises determining at least an orbital revisit event (Kamel: [Column 3, Lines 42-46] and [Claim 1] Note that determining the satellite's orbit by determining altitude, longitude, and latitude is equivalent to generating loop closure measurements.
+The orbital position (altitude, longitude, and latitude) being determined by the imager by star and landmark measurements is equivalent to comparing a set of images.
+One of ordinary skill in the art would recognize that a loop closure may occur in Kamel when the orbital parameters are determined to be the same at different time periods.).

 An onboard camera of the satellite configured to capture a plurality of images of surfaces of Earth (Kamel: [Column 7, Lines 43-47]);